XSepulveda/CS-330-T3697-Comp-Graphic-and-Visualization-22EW3/README.md

 What design process did you follow for your project work?
 How could tactics from your design approach be applied in future work?

-to approach designing software i try to make a check list and check off what i get done step by step.
+To approach designing software i try to make a check list and check off what i get done step by step.
 I tries to follow that method but this course was different.
 I had a real hard time here.
-Next time i will try to create more reuseable code to follow
+Next time i will try to create more reuseable code.
+Als, id like to use better naming scemes, so i can easily identify different items im building.

 2. How do I approach developing programs?
 What new development strategies did you use while working on your 3D scene?